Singular basins in multiscale systems: tunneling between stable states: Details of the numerical methods

-We estimated the volume of the singular funnel in Figures~2~and~3 of the main paper by Monte Carlo simulations as follows: \begin{itemize} \item For each value of $\varepsilon$, we randomly choose a large number $M$ of uniformly distributed initial conditions, with $\varphi_i(0) \in [0,\, 2\pi)$ and $\mu(0) \in [-10,\, 0]$. \item For each of these initial conditions, we numerically solve the initial value problem consisting of system~(5)--(6) or (9)--(10) and the initial condition, for a long enough time.
-For the numerical integration we use the MATLAB function \texttt{ode45}, with $\texttt{RelTol} = 10^{-10}$ and $\texttt{AbsTol} = 10^{-10}$.
+We estimated the volume of the singular funnel in Fig.~2~and~3 of the main paper by Monte Carlo simulations as follows: \begin{itemize} \item For each value of $\varepsilon$, we randomly choose a large number $M$ of uniformly distributed initial conditions, with $\varphi_i(0) \in [0,\, 2\pi)$ and $\mu(0) \in [-10,\, 0]$. \item For each of these initial conditions, we numerically solve the initial value problem consisting of system~\eqref{eq:sing_osc-a}--\eqref{eq:sing_osc-b} or \eqref{eq:N_osc}--\eqref{eq:mudot}, in the main paper, and the initial condition, for a long enough time.
+For the numerical integration we use the MATLAB function \texttt{ode45}, with $\texttt{RelTol} = 10^{-10}$ and $\texttt{AbsTol} = 10^{-10}$\footnote{We provide the \texttt{RelTol} and \texttt{AbsTol} values for reproducibility purposes.
+Larger tolerances may be used to speed up the calculations, while producing results that are practically indistinguishable.}.
 The time span for our integration is $[0,\, 10/\varepsilon]$. \item We then determine whether the solution trajectory converges to the stable equilibrium $e_1$ or to the rotating periodic orbit $\gamma_c$.
 To detect convergence, we use a user-defined event function to stop the integration at time $t_{\mathrm{end}}$ when $\mu(t_{\mathrm{end}}) > 9$.
 If this condition applies, then the solution has converged to $\gamma_c$ otherwise, it has converged to $e_1$. \item The volume $V$ of the basin of attraction of the limit cycle $\gamma_c$ is then given by

 where $K$ is the number of initial conditions whose solution trajectories converge to $\gamma_c$ over time. \end{itemize}